The City of Seattle has agreed to pay $150,000 to settle a lawsuit filed by a man who accused former Seattle mayor Ed Murray of sexually abusing him.

 - Could Mayor Murray be impeached?
 Skepticism expressed in council meeting

-Below read about filling the mayoral vacancy, calls for Murray to step down, Murray's career, and the allegations.
+Below read about calls for Murray to step down, Murray's career, and the allegations.

 About Murray’s career